Hyundai's South Korea labor woes strike again

 The automaker’s net profit fell for a third consecutive quarter for the April to June period, partly due to the union’s weekend production stoppages stemming from wage disputes.

 Hyundai hopes that its growing overseas production, which has already outpaced domestic output, will help it reduce its reliance on the unionized Ulsan factory.
-Hyundai now assembles 43 percent of its total global output in South Korea, about half the level in 2004, according to company data.
+Hyundai now assembles 43 percent of its total global output in South Korea, according to company data.
 Its U.S. plant in Alabama is non-union.

 “Hyundai sacrificed principles in labor relations to meet its production target.
 They simply bought industrial peace,” said Cho Seong-jae, a senior researcher at the Korea Labor Institute in Seoul.